Tyronn Lue: High school and college career

 Lue graduated from Raytown Senior High School in Raytown, Missouri.
 He later attended the University of Nebraska–Lincoln, where he played basketball and studied sociology.
 Lue was a key member of the 1995–96 team that won the 1996 National Invitation Tournament, defeating Saint Joseph's University in the finals.
 He finished his Cornhuskers career ranked third all-time in assists (432), fourth in three-pointers made (145) and attempted (407), fifth in steals (154) and seventh in scoring (1,577).
 Lue led Nebraska in assists in each of his three seasons and finished his career tied with Dave Hoppen for most games with 30 or more points (7).
 He declared for the NBA draft after his junior season.

 Professional career

 Los Angeles Lakers (1998–2001)

 Lue opted for early entry into the 1998 NBA draft.
 He was selected 23rd overall by the Denver Nuggets but was traded on draft night to the Los Angeles Lakers with Tony Battie for Nick Van Exel.
 His first three years with the Lakers were disappointing.
 His playing time was limited and he suffered from injuries in 2000.

-Lue excelled in the 2001 playoffs.
-Due to his quickness, he was assigned to guard Allen Iverson during Game 1 of the Finals.
+Lue came off the bench and was assigned to guard Allen Iverson during Game 1 of the Finals.
+Iverson finished with 48 points in 53 minutes in the Sixers 107-101 overtime win.
+Lue finished with 5 points in 22 minutes.
 In a memorable moment, Iverson executed a crossover and made a shot in front of Lue, then stepped over him.
 Although the 76ers won Game 1, the Lakers won the next four and the NBA championship; Lue appeared in each NBA Finals game.

+Lue scored 13 points in 51 minutes the rest of the series.
+He won his second consecutive NBA Championship with the Lakers, but this marked the end of his run with the team.